Minnesota Paid Leave for Employers: Compliance, Coverage & Workforce Solutions

 Yes.
 After 90 days of employment, employees on Minnesota Paid Leave have job protection.

 Yes.
-By December 1, 2025, employers must post notices in the workplace, provide written/electronic acknowledgment to each employee (in their native language), and continue doing so for new hires.
+By December 1, 2025, employers should have posted notices in the workplace, provide written/electronic acknowledgment to each employee (in their native language), and should continue doing so for new hires.